Wiri

 Wiri is a mostly industrial-commercial focused suburb in Auckland, New Zealand.
 It was formerly part of Manukau City until the merger of all of Auckland's councils into the 'super city' in 2010.
 The area was named after the chief Takaanini Wirihana.

+History

+Wiri developed as a large industrial areas during the 1960s and 1970s due to the suburban expansion of Manukau City.

+Transport

 The Wiri inland port connects road freight to the Ports of Auckland on the Waitemata Harbour further north.
 The inland port allows the Ports of Auckland to reduce the number of trucks that have to travel through the Auckland Central area by up to 100,000 trips per year.